ruoyann/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of removing a tag from a study spot and how the mechanism behaves.

 Step 1.
-The user executes `edit spot/com rt/noisy` to remove `noisy:Tag` from `com:StudySpot`.
+The user executes `edit spot/com rt/noisy` to remove the Tag `noisy` from the StudySpot `com`.
-`StudyTrackerParser` class creates a `EditCommandParser` to parse the command. `EditCommandParser` then parses the user input to find the `Name` object of the study spot using `ParserUtil#parseName(String name)`.
-An `EditStudySpotDescriptor` object is also created and since a tag is to be removed, `EditStudySpotDescriptor#setRemovedTags(Set<Tag> removedTags)` is called.
-Both the `Name` and `EditStudySpotDescriptor` objects are then passed as arguments to construct an `EditCommand` object.
+`StudyTrackerParser` then parses this input and creates an `EditCommand` object.

-Step 2. `LogicManager` executes the `EditCommand` object and calls `EditCommand#createEditedStudySpot(StudySpot studySpotToEdit, EditStudySpotDescriptor editStudySpotDescriptor)` which creates an `StudySpot` object with the edited fields. `Model#setStudySpot(StudySpot target, StudySpot editedStudySpot)` and `Model#updateFilteredStudySpotList(Predicate<StudySpot> predicate)` is then called to update the model in StudyTracker.
+Step 2. `LogicManager` executes the `EditCommand` object and updates the model in StudyTracker with the edited study spot.

 The following sequence diagram demonstrates how `StudyTrackerParser` parses the command.